beginning of content

 How is anorexia nervosa treated?

-It is possible to recover from anorexia nervosa, even if you have been living with the illness for many years.
-The road to recovery is often long and challenging.
-But with the right team supporting you and a high level of commitment, you can recover.
+Recovery is often long and challenging.
+But with the right team supporting you and a lot of commitment, you can recover.

 Psychological support

-Cognitive behavioural therapy enhanced for eating disorders (CBT‐E) is usually the first treatment recommended for adults.
-This is typically delivered over 40 weekly sessions.
+Cognitive behavioural therapy enhanced for eating disorders (CBT‐E) is usually the first treatment suggested for adults.
+This is often given over 40 weekly sessions.

-Family‐based therapy is usually the first treatment recommended for children and adolescents.
+Family‐based therapy is usually the first treatment suggested for children and adolescents.
+This may be for the whole family or just the parents.

-A psychologist can help you learn behaviours that will help you get to and maintain a healthy weight.
+Your support team will help you learn how to get to and keep a healthy weight.

 Other treatments

-If you have life-threatening medical complications or have very low body weight, you may need to spend time in hospital.
+If you have life-threatening medical complications, you may need to spend time in hospital.

 Anorexia nervosa can be life threatening.
-This can be due to the physical or psychological impacts of the disease.
+This can be due to the physical and mental effects of the disease.

 Resources and support